 A potentiometer is a variable resistor used to vary the resistance in a circuit by rotating a knob.
 This is used to vary voltages in any circuit or to control current flow in a circuit.
 It contains three pins; the first one is used as an input and the second is for ground connection, and the third is situated in the corner as the output pin.

-Reading Analog Signal Data with Potentiometer in RPi
+Reading Analog Signal Data with a Potentiometer

 This entire circuitry depends on the charging and discharging of a capacitor, which, in turn, depends on how this circuit responds to an electrical pulse within a particular period of time.
 So, we particularly target the time to detect the analog signal value.
 This time is dependent on the variable resistance of the resistor, which we will change.
-All of these will be shown in the RPi terminal.
+All of these will be shown in the Raspberry Pi terminal.

 In simple terms, the capacitor acts like a container of charge.
-As it fills with charge, the voltage across it rises, but you cannot read the voltage as RPi is incapable of reading analog voltage value.
+As it fills with charge, the voltage across it rises, but you cannot read the voltage as Raspberry Pi is incapable of reading analog voltage value.
 Thus, to read this value, we basically note the time it takes for the voltage to go above 1.5-1.6V, typically a value that registers a digital high.
 The charging speed depends upon the value of the variable resistor; the less the value, the faster the capacitor will charge.

 The second most important step to note here is that the capacitor needs to discharge completely before being used again to get a good reading.
 So for this, we use the resistor R1 connected to pin 18 with the 10K variable resistor for completely charging the capacitor.
-On the other hand, we use R2 for discharging the capacitor connected to pin 24 in RPi.
+On the other hand, we use R2 for discharging the capacitor connected to pin 24 in Raspberry Pi.

-In summary, we basically use R1 and the potentiometer to charge the circuit together, and R2 to discharge the circuit which is then read by a python code to give us the values for the step-response change with time.
+In summary, we basically use R1 and the potentiometer to charge the circuit together, and R2 to discharge the circuit which is then read by the python code to give us the values for the step-response change with time.

 Run the code by typing the following command in the terminal: